 Cortes quickly became a rising amateur, and saw quite a bit of success during his amateur career.
-In 2013, he competed in the Jr. Olympics National and won Silver, earned silver 2x in Youth World tournaments in 2014 and 2015, and thereafter, in 2015 he was ranked #1 in the U.S. by USA Boxing.
+In 2013, he competed in the Jr. Olympics National and won Silver, earned silver 2x at the Youth World tournaments in 2014 and 2015, and thereafter, in 2015 he was ranked #1 in the U.S. by USA Boxing.
 Cortes represented USA in Serbia for the 2015 Golden Gloves and although he did not place, he gained a lot of experience fighting internationally for the first time in his career.
 A driven and hungry fighter, he went on to become the U.S. Golden Gloves winner advancing and gaining a state win, then went on to the regionals.
 Cortes placed 3rd in the nationals, earning a bronze medal.
 He finished his amateur career with an impressive record of 130 wins and 20 losses, and by the age of 16 he moved out of his home and left school with the determination to pursue his career in boxing.